Kill the Fisheries Amendment Bill!

 The process

 The main proposals were released in February 2025 where over 27,000 people made submissions, predominantly rejecting them in their entirety.
-This opposition has been ignored and form the basis of the Fisheries Amendment Bill 2026.
+Our opposition has been ignored.
+The 2025 proposals form the basis of the Fisheries Amendment Bill 2026.

-Once consultation has finished and the Select Committee has made its report by 6 August 2026, the Bill will be voted on after the 2nd Reading.
+After the Select Committee has reported back to Parliament in August 2026, the Bill will be voted on after the 2nd Reading.
 This is where we need to Kill the Bill.

 What’s in the Bill

-The Fisheries Amendment Bill is a comprehensive range of changes to the Fisheries Act that favour large quota owning fishing companies.
+The Fisheries Amendment Bill is fundamentally flawed.
+It includes a comprehensive range of changes to the Fisheries Act that favour large quota owning fishing companies.
 Our main concerns are:

 - The Bill prioritises exports and private interests.
 Feeding Kiwis must come first.